AlexandreMorinvil/drone-swarm-manager/README.md

 ### Build :
 Clone projet with `--recursive` argument

-For server, client and simulation buils, follow their respective README
+For server, client and simulation buils, yout can follow their respective README

-To load our custom code in the robot.
-Go to robot directory with `cd robot` and build firmware with `cd crazyflie-firmware && make PLATFORM=cf2`.
-Then build actual code with `make && makecload`
+You can start the whole system with `./start-alfred` command

 ## Contributors :
 [Farid El Fakhry](https://gitlab.com/farid.elfakhry)